Coreforge/blender-halo-infinite/README.md

 # blender-halo-infinite

 This plugin is based on HIME by MontagueM (https://github.com/MontagueM/HaloInfiniteModelExtractor).
+Module support is based on HIMU by MontagueM (https://github.com/MontagueM/HaloInfiniteModuleUnpacker) and parts of Adjutant (https://github.com/Gravemind2401/Adjutant).

 To import models, make sure all related chunk files are in the same folder and import the .render_model file.
 Importing Textures requires the module texture2ddecoder to be installed for blender.